papposilene/osm-museums/README.md

 ## Download

 Open Street Maps planet data is ~54GB compressed, and ~751GB once uncompressed.
 [Full planet files](https://wiki.openstreetmap.org/wiki/Planet.osm) are made available weekly.
+If you are looking for a specific country, you can find .osm.bz2 files on [Geofabrik](http://download.geofabrik.de/).

 ```bash
 # clone this repo